public-convenience-ltd/toiletmap/.github/CONTRIBUTING.md

 ## Making a Pull Request

 We use github `pull requests` to integrate changes to this codebase.
-When you've got a set of changes as one or more commits which you'd like to propose you should separate them into a branch made from the default branch, `trunk`.
+When you've got a set of changes as one or more commits which you'd like to propose you should separate them into a branch made from the default branch, `main`.
 Everyone appreciates it very much if you are able to make the commit history on your branch as clean as possible.

 Once you have your branch the way you like it you can push it to the remote.
-Once it is there you can use the github interface to make a `pull request` targeting the `trunk` branch.
+Once it is there you can use the github interface to make a `pull request` targeting the `main` branch.

 Please take care to give good details about the changes in your PR to help reviewers later.